Section | Headnote |

 The chief executive officers of municipalities and fire departments with volunteer firefighters covered by the statewide volunteer firefighter plan shall provide all relevant information and records requested by the board, the executive director, and the State Board of Investment as required to perform their duties.

-(c) A municipality or independent nonprofit firefighting corporation that is not affiliated with a relief association may elect to have its volunteer firefighters covered by the lump-sum division of the plan.
+A relief association, municipality, or firefighting corporation may elect to have its volunteer firefighters covered by the retirement plan.

 (a) An entity that is eligible under subdivision 1 to make a request for coverage may initiate the process of obtaining coverage by filing a request with the executive director, as described in this subdivision.